-- How to maximize the effectiveness of Virtual Reiki
+- How to maximize the effectiveness of distance healing

 So here we go!
-Here’s everything you need to know about Distance Reiki.
+Here’s everything you need to know about distance healing.

 What is Distance Reiki Healing?

 Distance Reiki is a technique within the system of Reiki that enables you to give or receive a Reiki session beyond the limitations of time and space.
 It expands the practitioner’s ability to transmit spiritual energy beyond physical touch.
-In other words, it’s a way to offer Reiki without the recipient being in the same room as the practitioner.
+In other words, it’s a way to offer Reiki without the recipient being in the same room, or physical location, as the practitioner.

-As technology allows us to connect with each other online more and more, the terms Virtual Reiki or Online Reiki are being used.
+As technology allows us to connect with each other online more, the terms Virtual Reiki or Online Reiki are being used, and sometimes it’s referred to as Absentee Reiki.
 Basically, they are all terms for the same thing, so pick your favorite!

-The Absentee Reiki Technique can vary depending on if it’s a session with a professional Reiki Master or if it’s more informal with a friend or family member.
+Distance healing can vary depending on if it’s a session with a professional practitioner or if it’s more informal with a friend or family member.

-In both contexts, the practitioner schedules a time and date with the recipient or client for the Distance Reiki session.
-By setting up a specific time the recipient can be in a receptive state (such as lying down or meditating during the treatment).
+In both contexts, the practitioner schedules a time and date with the recipient or client for the distance healing session.
+Although it is not required, by setting up a specific time the recipient can be in a receptive state (such as lying down or meditating during the treatment).